getcarina/getcarina.com/_tutorials/003-docker-on-windows.md

   - windows
 ---

-Docker now supports running the Docker Toolbox on Windows systems.
-You can use a Docker client directly from your Windows machine to manage containers running on Linux hosts.
+Docker supports running the Docker Toolbox on Windows systems.
+You can use a Docker client directly from your Windows machine to manage containers that are running on Linux hosts.

 #Prerequisites
 To run Docker on Windows, your system must be running Windows 7.1, 8/8.1 or newer to run Docker Toolbox.